 The marketing-led growth model focuses on generating demand and capturing leads through targeted campaigns.
 Your marketing team takes the lead by creating content, running ads, and building brand awareness to attract potential customers.
 The goal is to educate your audience and pull them into your funnel, qualifying them before handing them off to the sales team to close the deal.
 This strategy is effective when you need to reach a broad audience and can pinpoint customer demographics and preferences.
 It requires tight alignment between marketing and sales to ensure a smooth handoff and a consistent customer experience.

-Common GTM Hurdles (and How to Prepare for Them)
+Common GTM Hurdles (and How to Clear Them)

 Launching a new product or entering a new market is exciting, but it’s rarely a straight line to success.
 Even with a solid plan, you’re bound to hit a few bumps in the road.
 The difference between companies that succeed and those that stumble often comes down to preparation.
 Anticipating common challenges allows you to build a more resilient strategy that can withstand real-world pressures.
 In the fast-moving tech world, the pressure to grow quickly can cause teams to overlook foundational work, leading to predictable problems down the line.